Innovation in the North

 - Biotep – a national facility for marine bioprocessing

 - Marbio – an analytical platform for the screening, isolation and identification of bioactive natural products/molecules

 - Norinnova Technology Transfer & Business Incubator – an organization assisting in the commercialization of scientific ideas and the development of local entrepreneurs

-The targeted and systematic search for components, bioactive compounds and genes within marine organisms is called marine bioprospecting.
-Biopropecting is performed on all organisms from the marine environment, including microorganisms like bacteria, fungi, viruses, and larger organisms such as sea plants, shellfish and fish.
+The targeted and systematic search for components, bioactive compounds and genes within marine organisms is called marine biodiscovery (or marine bioprospecting).
+Biodiscovery is performed on all organisms from the marine environment, including microorganisms like bacteria, fungi, viruses, and larger organisms such as sea plants, shellfish and fish.
 It provides opportunities to utilize material from the sea in a sustainable manner.

 The oceans around Norway boast a huge biodiversity, of which few species have been studied.
 Some of these organisms live in extreme environments and have developed survival mechanisms and properties that can be used as basis for products and processes within various industries.
 There is an extensive range of applications, such as medicine, processing, food, feed, cosmetics, etc.

 Utilizing resources from the sea has had a dramatic financial impact on Norway, especially when it comes to food and feed.
 But after the edible portions of these resources have been removed, there is still a lot of material left that can create value, especially in the whitefish industry.
 These bits are called marine rest raw material – the leftovers from marine food and feed production such as viscera, heads, and bones.
 These materials contribute significantly to value creation in the industry, and a lot of businesses are placing increased focus in this area.